The Physics of Baseball

 Alan Nathan, Ph.D., is Professor Emeritus of Physics at the University of Illinois.
 After a long career as an experimental nuclear physicist, he now spends his time researching the physics of the national pastime.
 He has written numerous papers on the subject for scientific journals, primarily on the physics of the ball-bat collision and the flight of a baseball.
 In addition, he has lectured on the subject to both scientific and popular audiences and maintains a frequently visited "physics of baseball" website, baseball.physics.illinois.edu.
 He sits by his phone each day hoping for a call from the Boston Red Sox.

 DETAILS: Thursday, March 30, 2017, Chicago Public Library, Harold Washington Center, 400 S. State St., Chicago, IL 60605.
 Cindy Pritzker Auditorium (lower level).
 Program 6:00 pm to 7:30 pm.
 This program is FREE to attend, and seating will be first come, first served.
 Can’t make it live?
-This program will be recorded and will be available at a later date in its entirety on our YouTube channel, C2ST TV.
+This program will be recorded and will be available on our YouTube channel, C2ST TV.